Short courses

 Dive into the essence of clinical trials, discover patient-centric approaches, and explore novel study designs.
 This ETH Pearl comprises one module of the CAS ETH in Digital Clinical Trials.
 It will guide participants through designing a clinical study and introduces established study designs and study elements, as well as modern study concepts and observational designs to address clinical questions.
 Another focus is on patient perspectives and patient preference studies.

 This continuing education short course is designed for physicians, health care providers, and professionals in start-ups, MedTech and pharma companies, in Clinical Research Organisations (CRO's) and patient organisations.
-It is approved by SIWF.
-Swiss doctors who complete this module will receive 25 credits toward their non-specific continuing education requirements.
+Swiss doctors who complete this course will receive 25 credits toward their non-specific continuing education requirements (approved by SIWF).

 Course content